Azb DMR MK1

 The Azb DMR MK1 or Azb MK1 is a Pakistani light weight semi-automatic designated marksman rifle designed and manufactured by the POF.
 It was first unveiled at the December 2014 IDEAS exhibition.
 It is believed to be named after the Counter-terrorist operation in North-West Pakistan Operation Zarb-e-Azb which had just been commenced at the time the Sniper rifle was introduced.
 It itself was designed for the Low intensity operations that were occurring during its time.
-The rifle has took part in many international defence exhibitions and has been offered for export.
+The rifle has taken part in many international defence exhibitions and has been offered for export.

 Characteristics

 The Azb sniper rifle is comparatively light weight, medium-range, cost-effective and easy to produce.
 According to some sources it is made from G3 parts and is therefore compatible and interchangeable with it.
 It is compatible with multiple Optical sights, thermal optics and Night-vision device.
 It is a semi-automatic Designated marksman rifle/Sniper rifle/Service rifle featuring a 20 inch cold hammer forged match grade bull barrel.
 It operates with a Caliber of 7.62×51mm NATO, operates a Roller locked delayed blowback mechanism with a 5/20 rounds capacity magazine, it has an overall length of 1055 mm with a 508 mm long barrel, it weighs 4.94 kg without the magazine and has a plastic fixed Butt stock.
-It can quickly and effectively engage multiple targets at a maximum range of 600 mm with an accuracy of 2 MOA (Minute of Angle) at 100 m range.
+It can quickly and effectively engage multiple targets at a maximum range of 600 m with an accuracy of 2 MOA (Minute of Angle) at 100 m range.